hashicorp/nomad/website/source/docs/commands/system.html.md

 # Command: system

-The `system` command is used to interact with namespaces.
+The `system` command is used to interact with the system API.
+These calls are used for system maintenance and should not be necessary for most users.

 ## Usage